Pfyer/hello-world/README.md

 # hello-world
-I have no idea what I am doing./lf
+I have no idea what I am doing.

 But I have to start somewhere.